Kannan171/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

-### Student Commands
+### Teammate Commands

-Example of how a student is represented in TeamSync:
+Example of how a teammate is represented in TeamSync:

-#### Adding a new student: `person add`
+#### Adding a new teammate: `person add`

-Adds a student to TeamSync.
+Adds a teammate to TeamSync.

 Format: `person add -n NAME -p PHONE_NUMBER -e EMAIL -a ADDRESS [-t TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip**<br><br>
-A student can have any number of tags (including 0)
+A teammate can have any number of tags (including 0)
 </div>

 Example:
 * `person add -n John Doe -p 98765432 -e johndoe@example.com -a John street, block 123, #01-01`

-#### Editing a student : `person edit`
+#### Editing a teammate : `person edit`

-Edits an existing student in TeamSync.
+Edits an existing teammate in TeamSync.

 Format: `person edit INDEX [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-t TAG]…​`

 <div markdown="1" class="alert alert-info">:information_source: **Info**

-* Edits the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed student list.
+* Edits the teammate at the specified `INDEX`.
+The index refers to the index number shown in the displayed teammate list.
 The index **must be a positive integer** 1, 2, 3, …

 * At least one of the optional fields must be provided.

 * Existing values will be updated to the input values.

-* When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the teammate will be removed i.e adding of tags is not cumulative.

-* You can remove all the student’s tags by typing `-t ` without specifying any tags after it.
+* You can remove all the teammate’s tags by typing `-t ` without specifying any tags after it.
 </div>

 Example:
-*  `person edit 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
+*  `person edit 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st teammate to be `91234567` and `johndoe@example.com` respectively.

-#### Deleting a student : `person delete`
+#### Deleting a teammate : `person delete`

-Deletes the specified student from TeamSync.
+Deletes the specified teammate from TeamSync.

 Format: `person delete INDEX`

 <div markdown="1" class="alert alert-info">:information_source: **Info**

-* Deletes the student at the specified `INDEX`.
+* Deletes the teammate at the specified `INDEX`.

-* The index refers to the index number shown in the displayed student list.
+* The index refers to the index number shown in the displayed teammate list.

 * The index **must be a positive integer** 1, 2, 3, …​
 </div>

 Examples:
-* `find Betsy` followed by `person delete 1` deletes the 1st student in the results of the `find` command.
+* `find Betsy` followed by `person delete 1` deletes the 1st teammate in the results of the `find` command.

-#### Searching for a student: `person find`
+#### Searching for a teammate: `person find`

-Finds students whose names contain any of the specified KEYWORDS.
+Finds teammates whose names contain any of the specified KEYWORDS.

 Format: `person find KEYWORD [KEYWORD]...`

 <div markdown="1" class="alert alert-info">:information_source: **Info**

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g. `hans` will match `Hans`

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`